Ted Cruz Thinks There Are Only Two Votes on the Supreme Court to Overturn Roe. What?

 “This decision, and the majority who wrote it, represents the end of something,” he said in a Senate speech.
 “It represents the end of the conservative legal movement, or the conservative legal project, as we know it.
 After Bostock, that effort, as it has existed up to now, is over.
 I say this because if textualism and originalism give you this decision, if you can invoke textualism and originalism in order to reach such a decision—an outcome that fundamentally changes the scope and meaning and application of statutory law—then textualism and originalism and all of those phrases don’t mean much at all.”

-But from the right’s perspective, they haven’t actually really achieved anything yet.
-They look at the Roberts Court’s track record and see a mixture of partial, rear-guard victories in some cases interspersed with crushing generational defeats on the Affordable Care Act and LGBT rights.
+But from the right’s perspective, it hasn’t actually really achieved anything yet.
+It looks at the Roberts court’s track record and sees a mixture of partial, rearguard victories in some cases, interspersed with crushing generational defeats on the Affordable Care Act and LGBT rights.
 “Why can’t I fire gay and transgender folks or deny them services just because of who they are?” they might ask.
 “Why are abortion clinics still open in my red state?
 Why is the EPA still telling my coal-burning power plant to reduce emissions?
 Why does Obamacare still exist?
 Why can’t all those death-row prisoners just die already?
 Why hasn’t all our hard work paid off yet?”

 Read more https://newrepublic.com/article/164603/ted-cruz-laura-ingraham-roe